KxSystems/docs/docs/wp/data-visualization/index.md

 All tests were run using kdb+ version 3.5 and Tableau 10.3.

-### Author

-Michaela Woods is a kdb+ consultant for Kx.
-Based in London for the past three years, she is now an industry leader in combining kdb+ with Tableau through her development of a data visualization platform currently used at one of the world’s leading investment banks.

 ## Connecting to kdb+ using ODBC

 Instructions on how to connect kdb+ from Tableau Desktop for both